Date of Degree

 Copyright 2010 Catherine Leta Miller

 Miller, Catherine Leta.
-"Properties associated with filoviral-glycoprotein-mediated entry events in permissive cells." doctoral dissertation, University of Iowa, 2010.
+"Properties associated with filoviral-glycoprotein-mediated entry events in permissive cells."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.